lucascortes/SwiftUnitTesting/README.md

 let book = bookStore.getBook("KRXPU")
 ```

-That probably will generate a network request.
-That not only will take time, it will also make us dependent of external services that can fail and affect our test.
-Also, we won't be able to test different scenarios, like getting a specific book or not founding at all.
+This will generate a network request that not only will take time, it will also make us dependent of external services that can fail and affect our test.
+Also, we won't be able to test different scenarios, like getting a specific book or not finding it at all.

 So we need to be able to mock `NetworkManager` to provide our customized behavior.
+The following implementation addresses that by providing the `NetworkManager` instance in the initializer.
+This way we can create a `Store` that uses a specific `NetworkManager`.
-The following implementation addresses that _I would also add some reference to this article somewhere http://martinfowler.com/articles/mocksArentStubs.html particularly on what's a stub and what's a mock_
+ _I would also add some reference to this article somewhere http://martinfowler.com/articles/mocksArentStubs.html particularly on what's a stub and what's a mock_

 ```javascript
 class Store {